Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Background and related work

 \subsection{Sub-gaussian concentration hierarchy for random vectors}

 While the notion of sub-gaussian concentration for scalar random variables can be naturally represented by the Orlicz norm $\|\cdot\|_{\psi_2}$, the landscape of sub-gaussian concentration becomes more complex when we consider multivariate distributions.
-As discussed in Section~\ref{s:clt}, the natural multivariate extension of the Orlicz norm, i.e., the sub-gaussian norm $\|\x\|_{\psi_2}=\sup_{\v:\|\v\|=1}\|\v^\top\x\|_{\psi_2}$, while useful for some applications (such as Theorem~\ref{t:constrained}), does not suffice for other Gaussian-like guarantees (such as Theorem \ref{t:main-app}).
+As discussed in Section~\ref{s:app-less}, the natural multivariate extension of the Orlicz norm, i.e., the sub-gaussian norm $\|\x\|_{\psi_2}=\sup_{\v:\|\v\|=1}\|\v^\top\x\|_{\psi_2}$, while useful for some applications (such as Theorem~\ref{t:constrained}), does not suffice for other Gaussian-like guarantees (such as Theorem \ref{t:main-app}).
 A more general approach to quantifying sub-gaussianity of random vectors is to analyze the concentration of real-valued functions of these vectors.
-In this context, let $\Fc$ be some subset of functions $f:\R^d\rightarrow \R$ with bounded Lipschitz constant: $\|f\|_{\Lip}=\sup_{\u,\v}|f(\u)-f(\v)|/\|\u-\v\|$. \begin{definition} We say that a $d$-dimensional random vector $\x$ has the concentration property over $\Fc$ with constant $K$ if $\|f(\x)-\E\,f(\x)\|_{\psi_2}\leq K\cdot\|f\|_{\Lip}$ for all $f\in\Fc$. \end{definition} For the sake of simplicity, we focus on random vectors that are mean zero, i.e., $\E[\x]=\zero$, and isotropic, i.e., $\E[\x\x^\top]=\I$.
-Gaussian vectors (as well as, for example, random vectors on the sphere) satisfy the concentration property over all Lipschitz functions, with an absolute constant $K$.
+In this context, let $\Fc$ be some subset of functions $f:\R^d\rightarrow \R$ with a bounded Lipschitz constant defined as: $\|f\|_{\Lip}:=\sup_{\u,\v}|f(\u)-f(\v)|/\|\u-\v\|$. \begin{definition} We say that a $d$-dimensional random vector $\x$ has the concentration property over $\Fc$ with constant $K$ if $\|f(\x)-\E\,f(\x)\|_{\psi_2}\leq K\cdot\|f\|_{\Lip}$ for all $f\in\Fc$. \end{definition} For the sake of simplicity, we focus on random vectors that are mean zero, $\E[\x]\!=\!\zero$, and isotropic, i.e., $\E[\x\x^\top]\!=\!\I$.
+Gaussian vectors (as well as, e.g., random vectors on the sphere) satisfy the concentration property over all Lipschitz functions, with an absolute constant $K$.
 However, as this condition is very restrictive, smaller function families have been considered.
 If we restrict $\Fc$ to convex functions, then vectors with independent bounded entries satisfy the concentration property (but vectors with i.i.d. sub-gaussian entries may not).
-On the other end of the concentration hierarchy depicted in Figure~\ref{f:hierarchy} is the family of linear functions, i.e., $\Fc=\{f:f(\x)=\v^\top\x,\text{ for some }\v\in\R^d\}$, for which the concentration constant of $\x$ becomes simply its sub-gaussian norm.
-Of primary interest to this work is the family of Euclidean functions \cite{vershynin2020concentration}, defined as $\Fc=\{f:f(\x)=\sqrt{\x^\top\B\x}\ \text{ for psd }\,\B\}$, which falls between convex and linear in the hierarchy, and can be used to characterize vectors with i.i.d. sub-gaussian entries.
-Any mean zero isotropic vector that satisfies the Hanson-Wright inequality \eqref{eq:hanson-wright} also satisfies Euclidean concentration. \begin{proposition}\cite[Section 6.3]{vershynin2018high} If an isotropic mean zero vector $\x$ satisfies the Hanson-Wright inequality \eqref{eq:hanson-wright} with constant~$K$, then it is $O(K)$-sub-gaussian and satisfies Euclidean concentration with constant $O(K^2)$. \end{proposition}
+On the other end of the concentration hierarchy, illustrated in Figure~\ref{f:hierarchy}, is the family of linear functions, i.e., $\Fc=\{f:f(\x)\!=\!|\v^\top\x|,\text{ for some }\v\!\in\!\R^d\}$, for which the concentration constant of $\x$ becomes simply its sub-gaussian norm.
+Of primary interest to this work is the family of Euclidean functions \citep{vershynin2020concentration}, defined as $\Fc=\{f:f(\x)=\sqrt{\x^\top\B\x}\ \text{ for psd }\,\B\}$, which falls between convex and linear in the hierarchy, and can be used to characterize vectors with i.i.d.~sub-gaussian entries. \begin{proposition}\cite[Section 6.3]{vershynin2018high} If an isotropic mean zero vector satisfies the Hanson-Wright inequality \eqref{eq:hanson-wright}, then it has $O(K)$ sub-gaussian norm and $O(K^2)$-Euclidean concentration. \end{proposition}